 One of the most important design decisions is where your branding sits on the parasol.
 Placement affects how your logo is seen, how often it’s noticed, and how it performs in different environments.The two main areas to consider are the canopy panels and the valance — and each serves a different purpose.

-Canopy panels (top surface)
+Canopy (top panels)

 - Drone shots, photography and wide-angle views